 When I first adopted my guinea pigs, I was utterly overwhelmed by the amount of information available on their care.
 After reading all the books and blogs, I still didn’t feel confident in my caretaking abilities.
 I discovered that guinea pigs could not manufacture vitamin C in their bodies, and they need constant sources of it to stay healthy.
 Most veterinarians recommend wholesome fruits, vegetables, and roughage to help your guinea pig maintain their health, but I had no idea which foods my new pet needed.

 So, what are the best foods for guinea pigs?
-Well, I have compiled a list for you.
+Well, we have compiled a complete list of foods that guinea pigs can and can not eat for the owners.
 It includes a variety of vitamin-C rich foods that guinea pigs can eat on a daily and weekly basis to keep them happier and healthier.
-You also need pellets which you can find in the pet store, guinea pigs require a constant source of hay, in addition to fruits and vegetables.
+You will also need pellets which you can find in the pet store.
+Guinea pigs require a constant source of hay, in addition to pellets, fruits, and vegetables.

 While most pellet foods are fortified with the daily vitamin C levels that your guinea pig needs, feeding them fruits and vegetables gives them a more natural source of the vitamins that they need.
 Eventually, you will discover that feeding them can be a bonding experience with your pet.